-Nico Schrijver is the current President of the Institute.
-He has been elected at the close of the Hyderbad Session (2017) and shall preside over The Hague Session (2019).
+Mr Mohamed Bennouna is the current President of the Institute.
+He has been elected at the close of the Session of Angers (2023) and shall preside over the Session of Rabat (2025).

 The President is elected from among the Members at the close of each session for the following session (Art.
 9 Statutes).
 Normally, the term of office of the President is thus not more than two years (Art.
 2 Statutes; Art.
 10 Rules).
 The President presides over one session, with the exception of the following eight Presidents: Henri Harburger (1914-1916), the Marquis d’Alhucemas (1932-1934, 1934-1936), Nicolas Politis (1937-1942), Jean Spiropoulos (1965-1967), Edouard Hambro (1975-1977), Constantin Eustathiads (1977-1979), Erik Castrén (1983-1985), René-Jean Dupuy (1995-1997).

 Save some exceptions, the place for the following session decided upon by the Institute is in the country of which the President is a national.

 The President is member of the Bureau (Art.
 9 Statutes) and is a standing member of the Programme Committee (Art.
 1bis Rules) and member of the Board of the Foundation (Art.
 4(1) Statutes of the Foundation).

 Furthermore, the President has an important role during the session, which includes the following activities:

 The first meeting of the session, which is an administrative meeting, is opened by the President without any discourse.
 In this meeting, the President shall hold the election of two Vice-Presidents (Art.
 13 Rules), and, in case their term of office expired, the election of the Secretary-General, secretaries or deputy secretaries, and/or the Treasurer (Art.
 14 Rules).